 An investment that works

-By hiring a CO-OP student from the University of Ottawa, you invest in a winning combination!
-You get a motivated and enthusiastic employee while giving a student the chance to put his or her academic training to the test.
+By hiring a CO-OP student from the University of Ottawa, you are investing in a winning combination!
+You get a motivated and enthusiastic employee while giving a student the chance to put their academic training to the test.
 The University of Ottawa is the place to recruit CO-OP students!

 Skills that are in demand

 By the time they begin their first work term, CO-OP students in the Master of Computer Science program will have successfully completed courses in at least three of the four following areas of computing: theoretical foundations, software systems, applications and software engineering.
 Each of these areas teaches students advanced concepts in addition to the classical computing concepts such as algorithm design and analysis, data structures, file and data management, networking, computer architecture and programming.
 Most students will also have started their research and be fluent in technical writing.
 Thus, our interns will easily integrate into your work environment and quickly become productive members of your organization.

 Sequence 1 - all students follow this sequence

 - Design basic programs and extensions to existing programs

 - Help design and implement software modules for a whole range of applications related to databases, networking, telecommunication, business intelligence, embedded systems, mathematical and statistical analysis, etc.;